 - dl-PRS-ResourceList determines the DL PRS resources that are contained within one DL PRS resource set.

 - dl-PRS-CombSizeN defines the comb size of a DL PRS resource where the allowable values are given in Clause 7.4.1.7.3 of [TS38.211].
-All DL PRS resource sets belonging to the same positioning frequency layer have the same value of dl-PRS-CombSizeN.
+All DL PRS resource sets belonging to the same DL PRS positioning frequency layer have the same value of dl-PRS-CombSizeN.

 - dl-PRS-ResourceBandwidth defines the number of resource blocks configured for DL PRS transmission.
 The parameter has a granularity of 4 PRBs with a minimum of 24 PRBs and a maximum of 272 PRBs.
-All DL PRS resources sets within a positioning frequency layer have the same value of dl-PRS-ResourceBandwidth.
+All DL PRS resources sets within a DL PRS positioning frequency layer have the same value of dl-PRS-ResourceBandwidth.

 - dl-PRS-StartPRB defines the starting PRB index of the DL PRS resource with respect to reference Point A, where reference Point A is given by the higher-layer parameter dl-PRS-PointA.
 The starting PRB index has a granularity of one PRB with a minimum value of 0 and a maximum value of 2176 PRBs.
-All DL PRS resource sets belonging to the same positioning frequency layer have the same value of dl-PRS-StartPRB.
+All DL PRS resource sets belonging to the same DL PRS positioning frequency layer have the same value of dl-PRS-StartPRB.

 - dl-PRS-NumSymbols defines the number of symbols of the DL PRS resource within a slot where the allowable values are given in Clause 7.4.1.7.3 of [4, TS38.211].